DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 A key part of Java's class design are interfaces.
 Interfaces act as contracts between classes.
 That is, an interface specifies a behaviour that a class must satisfy (in terms of function signatures) without revealing anything about the underlying class.
-In this way, we are able to swap out different implementations of the same interface without needing to change any code that utilises the interface.
+In this way, we are able to swap out different implementations of the same interface without needing to change any code that uses the interface.

-We will illustrate how this works by profiling on different implementations of a list and compare their performance.
+We will illustrate how this works by profiling different implementations of a list and compare their performance.
-After, we will have you write a basic extension on an existing list class.
+After, we will have you write a basic extension of an existing list class.
+We will be able to drop in this class to our profiler and see how it performs.

 ## Interfaces

 In Java, an interface looks much like a class except that we do not have any member variables nor do we define the bodies of methods.
 This is because an interface is meant to describe a behaviour but not tell you _how_ that behaviour is achieved.
 What this allows is for many classes to implement the same interface but use very different code behind the scenes.
-The person using the interfaces doesn't know what the class is doing; only that is _has_ the methods defined in the interface.
+The person using the interfaces doesn't know how any methods are implemented; only that is _has_ the methods defined in the interface.

 Let's look at a simple example to get a feel for this.